ipaqmaster/vfio/README.md

   * Takes as many virtual disks or iso's as you want to pass in with an iothread on the host for each virtual disk.

-    Or if you're passing in an entire disk array, save the overhead and pass the entire HBA controller with (`-PCI 'SATA'`)

-    (Assuming that doesn't include your host disk!)
+    Or if you're passing in an entire disk array, save the overhead and pass the entire HBA controller with `-PCI 'SATA'` (Assuming your host disk isn't SATA driven!)

   * Takes an optional regular expression of PCI and USB devices to pass to the VM when starting it.
   *
     (My favorite is `-PCI 'NVIDIA|USB'` to give it my card with all host USB controllers)

-  * *Automatically unbinds all specified PCI devices from their driver's onto vfio-pci if they're not already on it.
+  * Automatically unbinds all specified PCI devices from their driver's onto vfio-pci if they're not already on it.\

-    (No need for early host driver blocking or early PCI device vfio binds)
+    (No need for early host driver blocking or early PCI device vfio binding)

-  * ***Automatically REBINDS all PCI devices back to their originating driver*** on guest exit (When applicable)
+  * Automatically REBINDS all PCI devices back to their originating driver on guest shutdown\
+    (When applicable)

-  * Automatically kills the display-manager if the GPU is stuck unbinding for a guest to use (Unavoidable in single GPU scenarios)
+  * Automatically kills the display-manager if the GPU is stuck unbinding for a guest to use\
+    (Unavoidable in single GPU scenarios)\
     But also rebinds the card back to its driver on guest exit and restarts the DM back to the login screen.
 Almost seamless...

-  * Makes network bridges automatically or attaches the VM to an existing bridge with a tap adapter (Standard VM stuff) giving your VM a true Layer 2 network presence on your LAN, DHCP, direct port exposure for RDP, SSH, and all.
+  * Makes network bridges automatically or attaches the VM to an existing bridge with a tap adapter if specified\
+    giving your VM a true Layer 2 network presence on your LAN with direct exposure for RDP, SSH, and all.\
     (Useful to avoid the default "One way trip" nat adapter)

-  * Takes optional vcpuPinning arguments if you've isolated cores on your host to help avoid stutter.

-  * Can describe your host's IOMMU Groups and CPU thread to core pairs so you know the true CPU topology to isolate and pin with appropriately.
+  * Can describe your host's IOMMU groups and CPU thread pairings per core to aid with vcpu pinning (And isolation planning).

-    *(For now core isolation must be handled outside the script.
-Sorry! it annoys me too.
-But the best time to isolate is in the kernel arguments, of which I've provided some powerful examples lower down.)*
+  *  Takes optional vcpu pinning arguments to help avoid stutter.\
+    (No automatic isolation support just yet.
+I haven't found a modern method better than boot-time cpu isolation via kernel args that I'd be happy to implement while avoiding reboots.)\
+    (`systemctl set-property --runtime` slice management doesn't take care of IRQ and other isolation performance tweaks I'd like to manage in realtime.
+But may be enough?)\
+    (For now, I've provided some powerful cpu isolation boot argument examples below.
+Sorry!)

   * Dynamically allocate hugepages for the VM *on the fly* if host memory isn't too fragmented, otherwise it will notice existing hugepages and use them if there's enough free from earlier/boot time allocation.